dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

    :signature: atan2 x y => z

-   :parameter x: An instance of type :drm:`<real>`.
+   :parameter x: An instance of type :drm:`<number>`.
 The first angle, in radians.
-   :parameter y: An instance of type :drm:`<real>`.
+   :parameter y: An instance of type :drm:`<number>`.
 The second angle, in radians.
    :value z: An instance of type :drm:`<float>`.

    :description: